tareksander/StoryReader/README.md

 - [ ] Footnotes
 - [x] License page
 - [ ] Merge library from network (keep all data, only add)
+- [ ] remove flatpak audio permission
-- [x] migrate contents to RichTextElement
+- [ ] migrate contents to RichTextElement
   - [x] consume RichTextDocument in read_page, generate in APIs
   - [x] DB migration
+  - [ ] Add all styling and content options (e.g. polls, footnotes), since that information is lost on DB migration from HTML to RichText
+  - [ ] Option to clean orphaned chapter images

 #### 1.1